MicrosoftDocs/appcenter-docs/docs/migration/hockeyapp/analytics.md

 ---
-title: "Migrating HockeyApp Analytics"
+title: "Analytics"
-author: joemellin
+author: blparr
-ms.author: joemel
+ms.author: blparr
-ms.date: 04/10/2017
+ms.date: 10/30/2018
 ms.topic: article
-ms.assetid: E9FEEBDC-73DA-458A-B2AA-FE5A1FA20D7A
+ms.assetid: 6B321989-C880-4970-BD4F-2D0515ECCDF
 ms.service: vs-appcenter
 ---

-# HockeyApp Analytics in App Center
+# Analytics

-App Center provides an Analytics tool that will allow you to get insights about your users and actions they are taking in your app.
-By taking advantage of our side by side experience, you will be able to see all your Analytics data not only in HockeyApp, but also in App Center.
+App Center Analytics gives you insights about your users and their actions in the app.
+By taking advantage of our side by side experience, you can see all your Analytics data not only in HockeyApp, but also in App Center.

-## What's new about Analytics in App Center
+## What's new about App Center Analytics with respect to HockeyApp

 App Center Analytics provides an improved experience with respect to HockeyApp.
 Apart from the Analytics information that you are already getting in HockeyApp, you will also get information about:

 - Session Duration
 - Devices
 - Languages
-- Longer retention period (up to 90 days)
 - Incoming logs in real time (log flow)

-Once you are ready to make a full move to App Center, you will also get information about the countries your users are in.
+Once you are ready to make the move to App Center, you will also get information about the countries where your users are located.

-App Center also provides more insights about your custom events with metrics such as count per user and count per session, option to delete individual events and no limitations in the character types for your event names.
+App Center also provides more metrics about your custom events such as count per user and count per session, as well as the ability to delete individual events.

+Check out the [App Center Analytics docs](~/analytics/index.md) to learn more about our Analytics offering.

-## HockeyApp Bridge App
+## HockeyApp Bridge App and Export

-App Center Analytics does not currently offer an option to Export or forward your data to another tool.
-However, we are currently working on an option to export your data, which will offer a similar experience to the HockeyApp Bridge app to Application Insights.
+As a HockeyApp user, you might have used or heard of the HockeyApp bridge app, which allows you to export your Analytics data from HockeyApp to Application Insights.

+App Center Analytics offers the same functionality, with an easier set up experience.
+On top of that, you can also export your Analytics and Crash data into Blob Storage.
+Learn more about [Analytics Data Export](~/analytics/export.md).